Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

-In general when a linear algebraic group $H$ acts linearly on a projective variety $X$ then $X\env H$ is not necessarily a projective variety, the morphism $\phi$ is not necessarily surjective (indeed its image may not be a subvariety of $X\env H$ but only a constructible subset) and we have no obvious analogues of the Hilbert--Mumford criteria for (semi)stability.
-There is, however, a class of non-reductive groups to which some of the key features and computational flexibility of reductive GIT can be extended \cite{BDHK2,BDHK0}.
-These are linear algebraic groups $H$ whose unipotent radical $U$ is graded either internally, by a central one-parameter subgroup of a Levi subgroup of $H$, or externally, by a one-parameter group of automorphisms of $H$ whose induced action on $H/U$ is trivial.
-In each case the weights of the action of the multiplicative group on the Lie algebra of $U$ are required to be strictly positive.
+In general when a linear algebraic group $H$ acts linearly on a projective variety $X$ then $X\env H$ is not necessarily a projective variety, the enveloping quotient map $\phi:X^{ss,fg,H} \to X\env H$ is not necessarily surjective (indeed its image may not be a subvariety of $X\env H$ but only a constructible subset: see \cite{dorankirwan} $\S$6) and we have no obvious analogues of the Hilbert--Mumford criteria for (semi)stability.
+There is, however, a class of non-reductive groups to which some of the key features and computational flexibility of reductive GIT can be extended.
+These are linear algebraic groups $H$ with unipotent radical $U$ graded by a central one-parameter subgroup of a Levi subgroup of $H$, in the following sense, studied in \cite{BDHK0,BDHK2}.